Yinchun-Lin/Pbine/README.md

 ![](http://www.sciweavers.org/upload/Tex2Img_1646821467/render.png)
 and
 ![1](http://www.sciweavers.org/upload/Tex2Img_1646818234/render.png)
-reprents independent and dependent p-values respectively.
+represents independent and dependent p-values respectively.

 ## Input Argument
- - **p** \: A matrix (n by m) of p-values. n row reprent how many pairs of p-values to be combined and m column reprent how many p-values (studies) to be combined.
+ - **p** \: A matrix (n by m) of p-values. n row represent how many pairs of p-values to be combined and m column represent how many p-values (studies) to be combined.
  - **method** \: Three method can be selected.
 "Int": our method proposed above, "Fisher": Fisher's method, and "Decor": Decorrelation method (proposed by Zaykin, 2002).
  - **sigma** \: Correlation matrix of p-values used in "Int" and "Decor" methods.